secretstartups/handbook/releases/index.html.md

 ### When will my merge request be deployed?

-We currently create an auto-deployment branch at a [specific timeline](/handbook/engineering/releases/index.html#gitlabcom-releases).
-The current Mean Time To Production time and target can be seen on https://about.gitlab.com/handbook/engineering/infrastructure/performance-indicators/#mean-time-to-production-mttp
+We currently create an auto-deployment branch at a [specific timeline](/handbook/engineering/releases/#gitlabcom-deployments-process).
+The current Mean Time To Production time and target can be seen on the [Infrastructure performance indicators page](/handbook/engineering/infrastructure/performance-indicators/#mean-time-to-production-mttp).

-For a merge request with [a specific label](/handbook/engineering/releases/index.html#gitlabcom-releases), the process is different.
+For a merge request with [the pick label](/handbook/engineering/releases/#gitlabcom-pick-label), the process is different.

 ### How can I determine what environment my merge request is currently in?